rvaccari/Powernap/README.md

     return "stuff", success_code
 ```

+**NOTE**: these blueprints must be initialized in files names `views.py` otherwise the loader won't find them.

 ## Decorators

 Powernap's architect initialized with 5 default decorators that wrap all functions that are routed to flask.